Healing our Human Capital

-Important to note the phrase, “dynamic rather than fixed concept”.
+Important to note the phrase, “dynamic rather than the fixed concept”.
 To me, this is life in action.
-The ups, the downs, the $%^& that happens and all the good stuff, too.
+The ups, the downs, the $%^& that happens, and all the good stuff, too.
 The dynamics of life typically require special care and effort.
-These dynamics require a healing process through listening, engaging and true heart-based care.
+These dynamics require a healing process through listening, engaging, and true heart-based care.

 Entrepreneurship and Heart-Based Care

 Funny how life works.
-When I put these two pieces together, my upbringing with an entrepreneur in healthcare and my role as a CEO…I found a love for caring for my team.
+When I put these two pieces together, my upbringing as an entrepreneur in healthcare and my role as a CEO…I found a love for caring for my team.

 Kindness, Faith & Healing

 The Faith Always Wins Foundation stands on three pillars; Kindness, Faith, and Healing.
 It is clear how my life experiences led me to all three pillars.
 I learned, from my childhood experiences in my parents’ medical practice how important their team members were to them and to their patients.
 I innately knew as the CEO of a growing wealth management firm that if our team members were happy, healthy, feeling valued, and cared for…our clients would undoubtedly feel the same.

 In a 2015 video produced by Sarah Haralson (Fortune), Geoff Colvin, author of “Talent is Overrated: What Really Separates World-class Performers From Everybody Else” and Senior Editor at Large for Fortune Magazine, states “Human capital is the most important asset in every kind of company no matter the industry it is in.”

 My parents knew this in 1980 and I am thankful they passed it on to me.